neclimdul/marketo-rest/docs/Lead/Api/UsageApi.md

 Get Weekly Usage

-Returns a list of API users and the number of calls they have consumed in the past 7 days.
+Returns the number of calls consumed in the past 7 days.
 Required Permissions: None

 ### Example
 ```php